 Only those disk volumes will become part of the statistics which you have selected for monitoring (see below).

 The data shown is calculated live and updated about once per minute.
 The disks will not be checked more often in order not to thwart transfers of actual user data.
 In addition, System Monitor respects your personal energy saver settings for hard drives.
-When the program has to assume that drives are currently in sleep mode, it will automatically avoid to retrieve usage data for volumes, in order not to wake up the drives.
+When the program has to assume that drives are currently in sleep mode, it will automatically avoid retrieving usage data for volumes, in order not to wake up the drives.
 If you open this menu purposefully, however, all affected disks will be woken up in order to display up-to-date information.

-In case you are using at least version 10.13 of macOS, System Monitor is capable of working with different definitions for free and used storage space.
+System Monitor is capable of working with different definitions for free and used storage space.
 You can switch between these different display modes using the pop-up button at Definition of “free”.

 The definition of “free” that you choose here becomes effective for all volumes shown by System Monitor in the menu bar and menu items.
 Note that the values for used space will change accordingly because the true amount of storage will never change of course.

 If you enable the status bar of the macOS Finder, the amount of free space shown in these bars of Finder windows will match the definition space after purge operation.
 In some dialogs, Apple differentiates between the terms free space and available space.